Stevan Kragujević: Legacy

 One of the most important books on the life and work of Stevan Kragujević was published posthumously, marking his passing.
 The photo monograph entitled Prostor večnosti (The Space of Eternity) was edited by Borivoj Mirosavljević and was published in the series Zlatno oko (The Golden Eye) by Foto i kino savez Vojvodine, Novi Sad, 2003 (Photo and Cinema Association of Vojvodina), and supported by the City Assembly of Senta.
 The book was promoted in April 2003 in Senta, Belgrade and Novi Sad, followed by exhibitions of his most significant works.

-Owing to the efforts and willingness of Tanja Kragujević, Stevan’s daughter, a remarkably valuable piece of Stevan Kragujević's heritage was established in the Museum of Yugoslav History on April 1, 2015.
-The legacy holds nearly 6.000 original negatives and about 1.500 photographs, many books and catalogues about Stevan Kragujević and those with his photos, as well as dozens of items and documents giving evidence of his profession as a photojournalist, and also about his cooperation and friendship with many outstanding contemporaries home and abroad.

-Among the photos, making this way the photo archives of the Museum of Yugoslav History more valuable, are those telling about the activities of President Josip Broz Tito in the country, numerous portraits of other politicians who marked the second half of the twentieth century, and also the photos of the Students Protests of 1968 and political events in the last decade of the life of Yugoslavia.
+In 2015, Stevan Kragujević's bequest, containing almost 10,000 photographs, negatives, and private objects, was established at the Museum of Yugoslavia.
+The photo collection includes black and white color negatives in various formats, documenting events ranging from President Tito's activities to the political, economic, cultural, and sports life of Yugoslavia.
+The legacy also contains materials pertaining to Kragujević's professional life, including letters, documents, press articles, catalogues, awards, and recognitions.